10 Best Herbal Decoctions For Puffy Eyes

 matricaria chamomilla decoction

-Matricaria chamomilla, commonly known as chamomile, is a popular herbal remedy often used in the form of a decoction to address puffy eyes.
+Matricaria chamomilla, commonly known as chamomile, is a popular herbal remedy used in the form of a decoction to address puffy eyes.

 urtica dioica decoction